 Othello and Rainier Beach Healthy Street

-Updated June 14, 2024
+Updated July 17, 2024

 What's Happening Now?

-As part of this permanent Othello and Rainier Beach Healthy Street, we will install additional safety enhancements at three locations, and local artist Damon Brown will create a mural installation!
+As part of this permanent Othello and Rainier Beach Healthy Street, we will also install additional safety enhancements at three locations, and local artist Damon Brown will create a mural installation!
 To explore the Healthy Street plans, see the “Design Elements” section below.

 Helping to Choose the Othello & Rainier Beach Healthy Street Mural